 Harassment is ‘unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual’.

 There’s no longer any specific legislation making employers liable for harassment that comes from a third party (for example, a customer).
 However an employer can still be liable as a result of numerous other legal duties, for example breach of contract, direct discrimination and under the Protection from Harassment Act 1997.
 This, and good practice, mean that employers should continue to take steps to protect employees from all forms of harassment.

 Find out more in our factsheet on workplace bullying and harassment.

 Where there is an Occupational Requirement to employ a person with a particular protected characteristic, certain very limited exceptions from the law are permitted covering selection, promotion and training.
 The employer must be able to show that there's a genuine need, taking account of the type of work.

 Case law in the area of disability discrimination continues to develop.

 Employers can take positive action, for example to address under-representation or other forms of disadvantage within the workforce.
 The provisions are complex and must be handled carefully.
 Different provisions apply concerning positive action relating to recruitment and promotion.
 See the guidance from Citizen’s Advice.

 Good employment practices

 As part of coherent diversity, inclusion and employee engagement strategies, employers should undertake thorough reviews or equality analyses of policies and working practices to remove unfair discrimination and bias.
+This is key to creating open workplace cultures where to be different is not a problem but an asset.
 Feedback from employees with disabilities and long-term conditions should be included to foster an open and inclusive workplace culture.

 Making reasonable adjustments